 Apart from the popular docker hub images recommended on the screen of this Docker GUI tool, we can also search for others using the given search box to install.

 Docker Hub Integration gives Kitematic an upper hand over Portainer since we don’t need to type apps tags manually to install them.
 We can switch between Kitematic GUI or Docker CLI to run and manage the applications of containers.

 Rancher is also a GUI open-source software and pretty much good for what it meant for, that is managing different resources such as images and containers.
 Rancher is a complete software stack for teams adopting containers and can multiple Kubernetes clusters.

 Rancher management server can be deployed on any Linux server or cluster for high availability, however, before using it makes sure the Docker is installed on the same server.
-Rancher is an open-source container management platform, it makes easy to deploy and manage containers in any organization; once its access control is configured, the users can log in to it for creating environments.
-The rancher environments are a cluster of servers running at cluster management framework and have a specific access management control policies.
-The users can use different environments with it such as Kubernetes, Docker swarm and more.
-Once you created your environment Rancher allows adding hosts and other orchestrated stack you want to use.
-Within management, Rancher provides detail management of all aspects of infrastructure and of course Docker as well such as host, containers, storage pools and the container registry.
-In addition to container services, we can use to look at the system services running Kubernetes or swarm.
+Rancher is an open-source container management platform, it makes it easy to deploy and manage containers in any organization; once its access control is configured, the users can log in to it for creating environments.
+The rancher environments are a cluster of servers running at cluster management framework and have specific access management control policies.
+The users can use different environments with it such as Kubernetes, Docker Swarm, and more.
+Once you created your environment Rancher allows adding hosts and other orchestrated stacks you want to use.
+Within management, Rancher provides detailed management of all aspects of infrastructure and of course Docker as well such as host, containers, storage pools, and the container registry.
+In addition to container services, we can use it to look at the system services running Kubernetes or swarm.